-The Berggren Group has enjoyed steady growth and solid success throughout its 75-year history.
+The Berggren Group has enjoyed steady growth and solid success throughout its over 75-year history.

 Martin Berggren, an experienced patent attorney, established Berggren (currently Berggren Oy Ab) in 1936.
 The following year, the company was granted its first patent by the patent office of the Ministry of Trade and Industry, the predecessor to the National Board of Patents and Registration of Finland.
 The patent was issued for an invention made by Emil Fabritius, a Helsinki-based architect.

 In the early years, Berggren also served as an agency and engineering office.
 In the early 1950s, the company decided to focus on the protection of industrial property rights and the company’s name was changed to its current form Berggren Oy Ab.